/>

 Should you buy ANR as a student?
 If you can afford it, yes.
 You'll use this headset for 60+ hours of training.
 The reduction in fatigue and hearing stress over that time is worth more than the price difference.
 But a good passive headset is not a mistake — thousands of pilots learned on them.

 If the built-in rechargeable battery matters to you, the Zulu 3 wins on convenience.
-If pure audio quality and brand loyalty matter, go Bose A20.
+If pure audio quality and brand loyalty matter, go Bose A30.
 You truly can't go wrong with either at this tier — it comes down to personal preference.

 A solid, proven choice that will never let you down.
 Best suited for pilots who fly a variety of aircraft or frequently use rental fleets where the H10-13.4 is already the standard.
 For dedicated personal use, the ONE-X or an ANR option is a better modern choice.

-| Headset | Price | Type | ANR | Bluetooth | Best For |
+| Headset | Type | ANR | Bluetooth | Charging | Best For |

 |---|---|---|---|---|---|

-| Rugged Air RA900 | ~$85 | Passive | ✗ | ✗ | Absolute budget minimum |
+| Rugged Air RA900 | Passive | ✗ | ✗ | AA batteries | Absolute budget floor |

-| David Clark ONE-X | $289 | Passive | ✗ | ✗ (aux) | Best passive buy |
+| David Clark ONE-X ENC | ANR / ENC | ✓ | ✗ (aux) | AA batteries | Best budget ANR |

-| David Clark H10-13.4 | $349 | Passive | ✗ | ✗ | Durability / rental fleets |
+| David Clark H10-13.4 | Passive | ✗ | ✗ | N/A | Rental fleets / durability |

-| Lightspeed Sierra | $569 | ANR | ✓ | ✓ | Best value ANR |
+| Lightspeed Sierra | ANR | ✓ | ✓ | AAA batteries | Best value ANR |

-| Lightspeed Zulu 3 | $999 | ANR | ✓ | ✓ | Premium w/ built-in battery |
+| Lightspeed Zulu 3 | ANR | ✓ | ✓ | Built-in Li rechargeable | Premium — built-in battery |

-| Bose A20 | $1,095 | ANR | ✓ | ✓ | Best overall, career pilots |
+| Bose A30 | ANR | ✓ | ✓ (5.1) | USB-C rechargeable | Best overall — career pilots |

 Nearly all GA training aircraft use the standard dual GA plug configuration (one large, one small).
 Most headsets come in this configuration.
 Some newer or experimental aircraft use Lemo connectors — verify your school's aircraft before purchasing a Lemo-wired headset.